Learning from Synthetic Data for Visual Grounding: Discussion and Analysis

 Table~\ref{tab:ablation} analyzes the factors contributing to the performance gap between synthetic and real data.
 Experiment I is the off-the-shelf ALBEF performance, serving as a baseline.
-In experiment II, we provide the results from training on real VG image-text-boxes, leading to an average improvement of 8\%.
+Experiment II provides the results from training on real VG image-text-boxes, leading to an average improvement of 8\%.
 Experiment III retains real images and texts from VG, but employs GLIP-generated boxes.
-The 1.02\% decrease in performance compared to experiment II suggests that the synthetic boxes, while effective, may lack the precision of hand-annotated equivalents.
-Experiment IV further replaces the real VG captions with synthetic ones from \method (\ie LLaVA$_{S}$), resulting in an additional average reduction of 1.83\%.
-This decline could stem from a reduction in the number of captions ($\sim$600K fewer) or discrepancies in visual-textual alignment, coverage, and diversity compared to manually curated captions.
-Intriguingly, the performance on Flick30k is enhanced by 1.03\% over the real data setting (II), showing a potential distribution shift from synthetic captions.
-In experiment V, the paradigm shifts entirely to synthetic image-text-box data, eliminating real images from the dataset.
-Compared to IV, it modestly drops another 0.34\%.
+The 1.02\% decrease in performance compared to Experiment II suggests that the synthetic boxes, while effective, may lack the precision of manual-annotated equivalents.
+Experiment IV further replaces real VG captions with synthetic captions from SynGround~(\textit{i.e.,} LLaVA$_{S}$), resulting in an additional average reduction of 1.83\%.
+This decline could stem from a reduction in the number of captions ($\sim$600K fewer) or discrepancies in image-text alignment, coverage, and diversity compared to manually curated captions (\textit{details in the supplementary material.}).
+Interestingly, the performance on Flickr30k is enhanced by 1.03\% over real data (II), showing a potential distribution shift from synthetic captions.
+In Experiment V, the setting consists entirely of synthetic image-text-box data, eliminating real images from the dataset.
+Compared to Experiment IV, it modestly drops another 0.34\%.
 This minor decrement, relative to the changes observed with synthetic texts and boxes, indicates that synthetic images maintain a level of effectiveness for visual grounding tasks comparable to their real counterparts.